department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/intro.md

 - Applications use a process list
 - Non-applications use a "What to know before you fill out this form" section

 **Note:** Some straightforward applications may not require a process list.
-It's OK to use the same structure as Non-application for those forms.
+It's OK to use the same structure as non-application forms for those.

 ## Structure